fluxcd/flux/site/fluxctl.md

 Automation can also be enabled by adding the annotation `flux.weave.works/automated: "true"` to the deployment.

-We can see that the `list-controllers` subcommand reports that the helloworld application is automated.
-Flux will now automatically deploy a new version of a controller whenever one is available and commit the new configuration to the version control system.
+We can see that the `list-workloads` subcommand reports that the helloworld application is automated.
+Flux will now automatically deploy a new version of a workload whenever one is available and commit the new configuration to the version control system.

 ## Turning off Automation